raphaelbz/kartablebypass/README.md

 Step 5- Click on "load unpacked", then load the unzipped folder
 Step 6- You're good to go !

-If the paywall is still visible, just reload the website (control + R)
+If the paywall is still visible (can sometimes happen), just reload the website (control + R)